wshager/frink/README.md

 #### f(qname,arguments) ⇒ <code>VNode</code>
-Creates a "function call" node, which can contain a any other node.
+Creates a "function call" node, which can contain nodes of any other type, except `attribute`.

 | Param  | Type                | Description  |
 | ------ | ------------------- | ------------ |